rsparkle/sparklestation/readMe.md

 # SparkleStation
 ### Personal HSR Data Hub

-**Status: 1.0**
+**Version: 1.0.1**

-SparkleStation is a **Laravel-based web project** built as a personal hub for **HSR** data with a focus on data presentation, UI experimentation and small interactive systems.
+SparkleStation is a **Laravel-based personal hub** for exploring and managing **Honkai: Star Rail** data.
+It focuses on data presentation, UI experimentation and interactive systems.

-This project was created as a **learning exercise and portfolio project**.
+The project was created as a learning exercise and portfolio piece.

 ---

 ## Overview

 This application provides:
-- Structured access to **characters, lightcones, patches, relics, and game metadata**
+- Structured access to **characters, Light Cones, patches, relics, and other game data**
-- Multiple **view modes** with sorting and filtering options
+- Multiple view modes with sorting and filtering options
+- A gacha system for simulating character and Light Cone pulls
+- A relic system for generating, leveling, and managing relics
+- A character management system for equipping Light Cones and relics
-- A mix of **MPA and SPA approaches**, depending on feature requirements
+- A mix of **MPA and SPA approaches**, depending on each feature’s requirements
-- A relic rolling simulator to mimic the endless pursuit of a perfect piece.

 The project serves both as a **personal exploration space** and a **technical showcase**.

-To keep the repository size manageable, the full library of game assets (~550MB of images) and the production database are not included in this repo.
+To keep the repository size manageable, the full library of game assets (~550 MB of images) and the production database are not included in this repo.

 ---